Engineering Materials and Electrical Systems

 - Assess aircraft performance by modelling aerodynamic loads and propulsion system performance, leading to key results in both steady and accelerated flight

 - Choose to take an industry placement year to increase your professional aviation and aeronautics skills

 This is for you if...

-Have a keen interest in aerospace and desire a future career in this field
+You're excited about aerospace and aviation and desire a future career in this field

 All about the course

-Our accredited engineering degree is designed to equip you with technical and commercial leadership and a commitment to maintaining the highest professional standards expected by society, the profession and the environment.
+Having the ability to apply technical detail is at the heart of engineering, and core to Salford’s values, so we strive to embed this as a core learning objective throughout your studies.
+Our accredited Aeronautical Engineering degree is designed to equip you with technical and commercial leadership and a commitment to maintaining the highest professional standards expected by society, the profession and the environment.